 Kahlenberg: 4 - Not a memorable evening for the Wolfsburg midfielder who has seen his star fall in recent times.
 He was devoid of ideas and creativity and it was no surprise when he was replaced by the prodigious talent of Eriksen.

 Tomasson: 5 - An eventful and mixed match which will probably prove to be his best for his country.
 He was never found wanting for effort despite his side's struggles in attack.
-Was rewarded for his endeavors with a goal after he had his poor penalty saved.
+Was rewarded for his endeavours with a goal after he had his poor penalty saved.

 Bendtner: 3 - A pathetic showing from the Arsenal striker who was completely toothless in attack.
-His lackluster performance was symbolized by his abject attempt from a free kick at the start of the second period and his booking for petulant dissent.
+His lacklustre performance was symbolised by his abject attempt from a free kick at the start of the second period and his booking for petulant dissent.
 Perhaps he had the same lunch as Sorensen as his movement was almost non-existent.
 Denmark have more chance of winning the World Cup than Bendtner does of becoming the best striker in the world.

 Jakob Poulsen: 4.5 - Brought on in the first-half, he offered little apart from a reasonable shot from distance but was often too deep to have an impact on proceedings.